Antonako1/atOS/README.md

 ## Documentation

-Additional documentation is located in the `DOCS/` folder, as well as inline within source directories and headers.
+Additional documentation is located in the `DOCS/` folder, as well as inline within source directories and headers and in README files found inside each directory!

 ---